paulg1212/Sylvie-The-Robot/README.md

 Eh, no. You don't have to.
 Just 3d print your head model, sand it down, and then make a brush on mold on top of it.
 Then cast silicone into your silicone mold with a release agent, insert your ABS core and you're done.
 Once you get the hang of it, it becomes fun, addicting.. and opens your mind and imagination to limitless possibilities!

+### Why is this free?

+It's free as in open source.
+You still have to buy the materials yourself.

+Why is it open source?
+Because I believe I have the moral duty to fight for a fairer, more egalitarian society.
+We absolutely do not want robotics to be a field that is dominated by powerful corporations, and governments, for the matter.

+It should be the god-given right of every human being to have basic necessities.
+If there's anything we can learn from Amazon Alexa - it's the fact that she won't play Bob Seger's Ole Time Rock'n Roll unless you subscribe to Amazon Music.

+Don't let your future companion robots be another means for corporations to leech off of working class people!

 ### How to contribute

 You are welcome to submit your own 3d models and I will add them to my collection and give credit to the author if they are